Me: I’m sorry, but I need you to close your eyes during this title sequence.

-Me: Just stop it!
+Me: Stop it!

 Sue: It had better not be The Return of the Toymaker.

-Sue: OK. (short pause) Can I look now?
+Sue: Okay… Can I look now?

-Me: Hang on… OK, you can open your eyes now.
+Me: Hang on… Wait… Okay, you can open them now.

-Sue: This had better be worth it.
+Sue: This had better be worth it, Neil.

-Sue: Do UNIT change their base of operations every single week?
+Sue: Do UNIT change their base of operations every week?
 Do they ever appear in the same location twice?

-Meanwhile, the Doctor is playing with his faulty dematerialisation circuit.
+The Doctor is playing with his faulty dematerialisation circuit.

-When he plays with the TARDIS controls, the Doctor and Jo are visited by projections of their future selves.
+The Doctor and Jo are visited by projections of their future selves.

-Sue: You know, I’m sure they’ve done this gag before…
+Sue: You know, I’m sure they’ve done this gag before.

 Sue: He looks like Tom Petty.